top of page

 There’s something so cozy about adding handmade touches to everyday things.
 Crochet bookmarks—shaped like flowers, fruit, or lace—make reading feel even more personal.
 And tiny leaf-shaped cord organizers are a soft, charming way to tame the tangle of tech cords.

 Projects like these don’t take much time, but they offer so much joy.
-Cottagecore, after all, is about creating a life that feels intentional and beautiful, even in the small things.
+I feel like joy comes from creating a life that feels intentional and beautiful, even in the small things.

 These bracelets feel like wearable memories.
 They’re perfect for stacking, gifting, or simply keeping as a quiet reminder of sunny afternoons spent making something just for you.